thalkz/thalkz.com/pages/meijster_distance.md

 # Implementing the Meijster Distance algorithm in Kotlin

-At my current job, we wanted to implement some kind of "sticker" images for the UI.
-What we call a sticker is a regular image of some object or person, with the background removed.
-A sticker can be created from the camera roll or by using an existing image.
-But only removing the background doesn't really make it *feel* like a sticker.
-For it to actually look like a sticker, it needd to have a white border following the sticker's edge.

-So I ask Cyril on how to approach this problem, and he sent me a link to [this PDF](https://fab.cba.mit.edu/classes/S62.12/docs/Meijster_distance.pdf).
+I was trying to find a way to render a white border for images of random shapes and came across [this PDF](https://fab.cba.mit.edu/classes/S62.12/docs/Meijster_distance.pdf).
 A research paper titled "A GENERAL ALGORITHM FOR COMPUTING DISTANCE TRANSFORMS IN LINEAR TIME", from A. MEIJSTER‚ J.B.T.M.
 ROERDINK and W.H.
 HESSELINK.

 Scrolling through this paper, I could see that
-1) It's not super long, only 10 pages
+* 1) It's not super long, only 10 pages
-2) It has pseudo code that seems easy enough to implement, even though on first read it's pretty obscure
+* 2) It has pseudo code that seems easy enough to implement, even though on first read it's pretty obscure
-3) It has some pretty intriguing graphs, like this one:
+* 3) It has some pretty intriguing graphs, like this one:

 ![paper_graph](../images/meijster/pdf_graph.png)

-At this point, the concept of "lower envelope" or `Fu` are not immediately clear.
-But I took the time to read it and the overall algorithm isn't too complex !
+At this point, the concepts of "lower envelope" or `Fu` are not immediately clear.
+But after taking the time to read the paper, it's actually pretty neat !

-## How does this help to draw white borders on stickers ?
+## How does this help in drawiung borders ?

 The Meijster distance is used to create what's called a [distance transform](https://en.wikipedia.org/wiki/Distance_transform) or distance field.
 In my case, it will be the distance of each pixel to the closest non-transparent pixel of my source image.
 All pixels that are non-transparent are part of the sticker image and should have a distance of 0.
 All other pixels, should have a distance stricktly greater than 0.